vigetlabs/microcosm/README.md

 ## What is it trying to solve?

 1. **Batteries included**.
+Install `microcosm`.
 Plugins and middleware should not be required to immediately be productive.
 2. **Easy to use**.
 Complicated UIs warrant complicated workflows.
 Microcosm should make designing these experiences as easy as possible.